Key takeaways

 Product Overview

-ACP enables agents to communicate using rich, multimodal messages — not just text strings.
-[2]
+ACP enabled agents to communicate using rich, multimodal messages — not just text strings.
+[3] The design below is preserved for historical reference; new work happens in A2A.

 Key Capabilities